qgis/QGIS-Enhancement-Proposals/qep-13-efficient-snapping-and-geometry-queries.rst

    - not directly connected to map canvas - need map settings and current layer to be explicitly set
    - optional snapping on intersections
    - client code can access locators
+   - supports filtering of matches (e.g. accept matches only from a particular feature ID) with ``MatchFilter``
    - configuration can be read from project (but does not need to be)
    - replacement for ``QgsMapCanvasSnapper``